rebelsky/sams-assorted-musings-reflections/dreading-1-sept-2017.md

 up being closer to 20 if you do them in "standard draft form (12 pt, double spaced, single column).
 See [last year's paper](http://dl.acm.org/citation.cfm?id=3017795&CFID=977541732&CFTOKEN=81497281) for more details [3].
 Circumstances dictated that we could not write this paper over the summer, so we are writing it now.
+I'm fortunate that the students are taking the lead and that they've already chosen times for us to meet.

 _An application for an Obermann Fellowship_.
 That fellowship will allow me to continue to reflect on the ways that we can better support the